 Celina Su is the Marilyn J. Gittell Chair in Urban Studies and a Professor of Political Science at the City University of New York.
 Her work focuses on everyday struggles for collective governance, centering economic democracy and racial justice.
 Celina has served on New York City's participatory budgeting Steering Committee since its inception in 2011, and her current book project centers radical democracy, research justice, and racial subjectivities in budget justice in the US.
 Her publications include Streetwise for Book Smarts: Grassroots Organizing and Education Reform in the Bronx (Cornell University Press) and pieces in the New York Times Magazine, Harper’s, n+1, and elsewhere.
-She has received several distinguished fellowships, including a Berlin Prize and a Whiting Award for Excellence in Teaching.

 SHORT BIO (poetry)

-Celina Su was born in São Paulo, Brazil, and lives in Brooklyn.
+Celina Su was born in São Paulo, Brazil, and lives in Brooklyn, part of unceded Lenapehoking.
 Her first book of poetry, Landia, was published by Belladonna* in 2018.
-Her writing includes two poetry chapbooks, three books on the politics of social policy and civil society, and pieces in the New Times Magazine, n+1, Harper’s, and elsewhere.
+Her writing includes two poetry chapbooks, three books on the politics of social policy and civil society, and pieces in the New York Times Magazine, n+1, Harper’s, and elsewhere.
 Su is the Marilyn J. Gittell Chair in Urban Studies and a Professor of Political Science at the City University of New York.

 Celina Su is the inaugural Marilyn J. Gittell Chair in Urban Studies at the Graduate Center of the City University of New York, as well as Professor of Political Science at Brooklyn College.
 Her academic, pedagogical, and creative work focuses on everyday struggles for collective governance, centering economic democracy and racial justice.
 Grounded in specific struggles and with specific communities (e.g., in education organizing in the South Bronx, refugee public health in northwest Thailand, and participatory budgeting in New York City), Celina's work seeks to engage critical, bottom-up perspectives across geographical locales and disciplinary lines.